VPS Privacy Protection Guide 2026: Data Security & Storage Management

 Database encryption: protecting application data

-MySQL supports transparent data encryption (TDE).
-Enable it in my.cnf:
+MySQL supports Transparent Data Encryption (TDE).
+You can enable it in my.cnf:

 [mysqld]